LTI-SRS2025/LTI-SRS2025.github.io/index.md

 <hr> -->

-Contact: feel free to contact any organizers if you have questions or suggestions.
+Contact: feel free to contact any student organizers if you have questions or suggestions.